Get

 Suitable for Families and individuals interested in a loving, attentive, fun-loving companion

-Originating in Burma but developed in the United States and Britain, the Burmese is a compact yet stocky and muscular cat with a distinctively short and glossy coat.
+Originating in Burma but developed in the United States and Britain, the Burmese is a compact yet muscular cat with a short, glossy coat.
 These cats are known for their playfulness and sociability, often maintaining their kitten-like temperament and character well into adulthood.
 They have a “dog-like” attachment to their owners and can easily be taught to fetch and obey simple commands.

 3. Exotic Shorthair Cat